Understanding how nonprofits build meaningful connections through authentic communication

 The Heart of Public Engagement

-These numbers tell us something vital about public engagement with nonprofits and we’ll explore a few of the key findings below.
 Even in challenging economic times, people continue to support the causes they believe in.
-But how do organizations transform that potential for connection into lasting support?
-The research shows that successful engagement can be grown with four key elements:
+But how can organizations connect with the general public effectively?
+My research shows that engagement can be strengthened with four strategies:

-- Clear evidence of real change in communities
+- Provide clear evidence of real change in communities

 Finding 1: Moving Beyond Mission Statements

-Traditional ways of communicating often fall short of creating real connection.
-The research tested how well people could match well-known organizations with their public statements—their missions, taglines, and core messages.
-The results show a clear gap between what they’re saying and what people remember.
+Nonprofits often focus too much on their mission and use their “inside voice” to connect with people.
+And this is where they begin to fall short.
+The study tested how well people could match well-known organizations with their public statements—their missions, taglines, and core messages.
+The results showed a clear gap between what organizations are saying and what people hear and remember.

 Even well-known organizations struggle to create lasting impressions.
-The YMCA’s core messages connected with 46% of people—the strongest of these brands.
-The Rainforest Action Network’s mission could be identified by 27% of respondents, while the Sierra Club’s statement was identified by just 9% of respondents.
+The YMCA’s core messages connected with 46% of people—the strongest and perhaps most well-known brand in the study.
+The Rainforest Action Network’s mission could be identified by only 27% of respondents, while the Sierra Club’s statement was identified by just 9% of respondents.

 The Sierra Club’s results tell an especially interesting story about the decline across generations.
-People born between 1962-1977 recognized the mission at higher rates (27%) than other age groups.
-This suggests nonprofits need new ways to bridge generational understanding, especially around environmental issues.
+People born between 1962-1977 recognized The Sierra Club’s mission statement at higher rates (27%) than other age groups.
+This suggests nonprofits should explore new ways to bridge generational understanding and look for cultural relevance in their brand and messaging.

 Why do some of these messages miss their mark?
-Many use broad language that could fit almost any organization.
-When the YMCA talks about “strengthening communities” or the Sierra Club aims to “protect the natural environment,” they express goals that could belong to countless groups.
-Organizations need to find more distinctive ways to tell their stories.
+One insight is that many use broad language that could fit almost any organization.
+When the YMCA talks about “strengthening communities” or the Sierra Club aims to “protect the natural environment,” they’re talking about goals that could belong to countless groups.
+Organizations need to find more distinctive and “sticky” ways to tell their stories.

 Consider how language choices also shape understanding.
 Top Nonprofits conducted a study that graded nonprofit mission statements based on readability and grade reading level.
-The March of Dimes, which was given an A grade, and it was written for a 3rd-grade reading level, speaks directly: “Leads the fight for the health of all moms and babies.”
+The March of Dimes was given an A grade.
+It was written for a 3rd-grade reading level and speaks directly: “Leads the fight for the health of all moms and babies.”
 There’s power in its clarity, simplicity, and specificity.
-Compare this to the New York Public Library’s mission “to inspire lifelong learning, advance knowledge, and strengthen our communities,” which was given a C grade and is written at a college freshman reading level.
-Not only could it be the exact mission for many other organizations, in a city where fewer than 40% of residents hold college degrees, more academic language can create unnecessary barriers.
+Compare this to the New York Public Library’s mission “to inspire lifelong learning, advance knowledge, and strengthen our communities,” which was given a C grade.
+It could easily be used as the mission statement for many other organizations.
+And, in a city where fewer than 40% of residents hold college degrees, being written at a college freshman reading level creates unnecessary barriers.

 Finding 2: What Actually Drives Support